 Thus implementing configuration by a CLI and a YAML file separately, leads often to code duplication and inconsistent behavior, not to mention the enormous amount of work that must be done to get this right.

-With this in mind, Facebook implemented the Hydra library, which allows you to do hierarchical configuration by composition and override it through config files and the command-line.
+With this in mind, Facebook implemented the Hydra library, which allows you to do hierarchical configuration by composition of config files and overrides via the command line.
 In this blog post, we demonstrate in an example project the most important features of Hydra and how it can be used in conjunction with pydantic, which extends its validation capabilities.
 To follow along, check out this repository that serves as a demonstration, but also as a playground for you.

 Ok, so give me the gist of how Hydra works

 Sure, just take a look into cli.py and config.py first as these are the only files we added, roughly 70 lines of code.
-The hierarchical configuration can be found in the configs folder.
+The hierarchical configuration can be found in the configs folder and look like this:

 ├── configs